-Students who have a score of less than a <1.5 on a competency in a summative assessment will be required to follow the retake procedure.
-Students who are required to do a retake will also be required to complete all of the formative assignments accurately prior to the retake.
+Students who have a score <1.5 on summative assessments will have an opportunity to follow the retake procedure.
 The teacher may also require additional formative work prior to the retake.
-Parents, and if applicable case managers, will be notified when a student is required to do a retake.
+Parents and, if applicable, case managers will be notified when a student is required to do a retake.